spotify/confidence-sdk-js/packages/openfeature-web-provider/README.md

 See [apply concept](../../concepts/apply.md).

-By default, access apply is used, using a timeout of 250ms.
+By default, `'access'` apply is used, using a timeout of 250ms.

 To use Backend Apply, set the apply option to `'backend'`: